Red Yeast Rice: An Introduction

 The composition of red yeast rice products varies depending on the yeast strains and culture conditions used to manufacture them.
 The strains and conditions used to produce culinary red yeast rice differ from those used to produce products that are intended to lower cholesterol.
 Tests performed by the FDA indicate that the red yeast rice sold as a food product contains only traces of monacolin K or none at all.

 In both 2008 and 2009, the most recent years for which data are available, sales of red yeast rice dietary supplements were approximately $20 million per year.
-According to the 2007 National Health Interview Survey, which included a comprehensive survey of the use of complementary health practices by Americans, 2.1 percent of respondents (an estimated 1.8 million Americans) had used complementary health practices for cholesterol in the past year.
+According to the 2007 National Health Interview Survey, which included a comprehensive survey of the use of complementary health approaches by Americans, 2.1 percent of respondents (an estimated 1.8 million Americans) had used complementary health approaches for cholesterol in the past year.

 - The same types of side effects that can occur in patients taking lovastatin as a drug can also occur in patients who take red yeast rice products that contain monacolin K. Potential side effects include myopathy (muscle symptoms such as pain and weakness), rhabdomyolysis (a condition in which muscle fibers break down, releasing substances into the bloodstream that can harm the kidneys), and liver toxicity.
 Each of these three side effects has been reported in people who were taking red yeast rice.